jessekelighine/vindent.vim/README.md

 - Similar to `[l` and `]l`, the text objects assumes that the indentation is consistent.
 - Similar to `[l` and `]l`, the text objects ignores empty lines.
 - The text objects would not select empty lines at the beginning or the end.
-- The text objects would select nothing if the current line is not indented.
+- The text objects would select nothing if the current line is empty or not indented.

 The notes can be summarized by the following example in LaTeX:
 ```